ARPA-SIMC/smnd/README.md

 clone it from the git repository, and follow the instructions in the relevant [wiki page](https://github.com/ARPA-SIMC/smnd/wiki/BuildFromSource).

-The build process has been tested on Fedora 20 x84_64 GNU/Linux dstribution, it is not supported on other distros/platforms at the moment.
+The build process has been tested on Fedora 20 and on CentOS 7 x84_64 GNU/Linux dstributions, it is not supported on other distros/platforms at the moment.

 ### Installing the universal binary package ###